JaiaB/web_project_4/README.md

 The profile edit, add a card forms and the enlarged image have **smooth transitions** :sunglasses: nothing popping in and out suddenly.

+### Third Stage: Enabling form validation, Closing modals using Esc key and when clicking in the area surrounding the image
+If form fields are incorrect or incomplete, users won't be able to create a new card.

+Users are able to exit the form modals and image modals by clicking in the area surrounding modal/picture, or if they use the Esc key.

 ### Next steps
 * Keep learning JavaScript!!